The story so far...

-I guess starting off your career humiliated, leaves no where to go butt up.
+I guess starting off your career humiliated, in a flop, leaves you no where to go butt up.

 That first show, OK, I’ll say the name, “MY NAME IS PABLO PICASSO” by Mary Gage, it got me my first agent, and you’ve seen me as various tawdry characters ever since.
 From Stileston, Arkansas to the very top of Albany NY where I could literally stand with one foot in the USA and the other in Canada.
 I worked my way up thru the ranks.
-Way the hell Off Broadway to starring On Broadway.
+You can see my credits in my Press Kit, I just wanted to share a little of who I am.
+Anyway, I wonder, I play way the hell Off Broadway to starring On Broadway.
 And the lessons along the way, are what have given me the best kind of training an actor could ask for.
 A full life.

 The lessons came like a NYC avalanche, while trying to be both a working actor and successful balanced human.
 A work in progress indeed.